1onyng/Tuned/README.md

 ## Microphone

 Microphone support was included to enhance user experience.
-Connecting the microphone was similar to connecting a song, with the exception of other methods that were specific to media devices.
+Connecting the microphone was a similar process to connecting a song, with the exception of a few other methods that were specific to media devices.
 Disabling the mic was more challenging.
-A button was created to act as switch to turn the mic on or off.
+A button was created to act as a switch to turn the mic on or off.
 Clicking the button triggers the toggleMic function, which either creates an audio stream or stops it, depending if one was already created.

 ```javascript
   async function toggleMic() {